Assisted Living

 Tell us your care needs to receive options tailored to your budget.

-Planning ahead for senior care
+Planning for senior care

 If nursing home care is right for your senior loved one, it’s a good idea to tour a variety of communities.
-Ask for an itemized price sheet to get an idea of how much nursing home care will cost and to determine how far your parent’s Social Security benefits will go toward covering the costs.
+Ask for an itemized price sheet to get an idea of how much nursing home care will cost and to determine how far your loved one’s Social Security benefits will go toward covering the costs.

 SHARE THE ARTICLE